awakesecurity/purescript-precise-datetime/README.md

 ## Dependencies

-Since this package depends on [purescript-bigints](https://pursuit.purescript.org/packages/purescript-bigints) and [purescript-decimals](https://pursuit.purescript.org/packages/purescript-decimals), it also requires installing `big-integer` and `decimal.js` from npm when targeting JavaScript.
+Since this package depends on [purescript-decimals](https://pursuit.purescript.org/packages/purescript-decimals), it also requires installing `decimal.js` from npm when targeting JavaScript.